El Paso, TX

 Ripe is known for its burgers, which account for the majority of sandwiches they serve.
 Burgers are not usually high on my wish list, but what I have heard about the ones here must mean that they are very high quality.

 When Ripe first opened it was very big on Italian food.
 I thought the cheese was especially good, and I liked dishes such as the pizza, lasagna, and panini.
 The veggie pizza, for instance, was piled high with vegetables instead of the typical sprinkling you get at many pizza restaurants–the one here was not very traditional but it was very good.
+I still think that anything Italian at Ripe would be very good.

 Ripe has a breakfast restaurant next door called Ripe Sunrise Cafe, and between the two you can eat from 6:30 in the morning until 10:00 pm (it closes at 3:00 pm on Sunday).
+I do not know if the breakfast menu was added recently or whether it has been here for some time, but I think it would be worth checking out.